-- >Anabolic agents
+- > Anabolic agents

 - > Peptide hormones, growth factors, mimetics and related substances

-- > Hormone and metabolic modulators
+- ➤ Hormone and metabolic modulators

-- > Beta-2 agonists (bronchodilators)

-- > Diuretics and other masking agents

-- Stimulants, for example methylhexaneamine and pseudoephedrine)

-- Narcotics

-- Cannaboids

-- Glucocorticosteroids

-S0.
+- ▶ Beta-2 agonists (bronchodilators) (new upper limits for Salbutamol as of January 2022) - Diuretics and other masking agents Stimulants, for example methylhexaneamine and pseudoephedrine) - Narcotics - Cannaboids - Glucocorticosteroids (as well as oral, rectal, intramuscular and intravenous routes, in-competition local injections are now prohibited as of January 2022)

+SO.
 NON-APPROVED SUBSTANCES

 It is prohibited to take any substances that are undergoing pre-clinical or clinical development and are therefore not officially allowed for human therapeutic use.

 NB.
 This list is subject to change and should be read in conjunction with the current WADA Prohibited List.